 Fee Reductions for Adults

-Adults (aged 19 years or over) undertaking courses funded by the Skills Funding Agency may be entitled to reduced course fees as follows:
+Adults (aged 19 to 23 years) undertaking courses funded by the Education & Skills Funding Agency may be entitled to reduced course fees if they meet the following criteria:

-- Adults (aged 19 to 23 years) wishing to study at Level 2 who do not have a first full Level 2 qualification (i.e. do not have 5 GCSEs at grades A* - C, an NVQ at Level 2 or an equivalent qualification).
+- Adults (aged 19 to 23 years) wishing to study at Level 2 who do not have a first full Level 2 qualification (i.e. do not have 5 GCSEs at grades 4 - 9, an NVQ at Level 2 or an equivalent qualification).
 You will be exempt from tuition fees, although other fees covering examinations, certification and materials may still apply.

 - Adults (aged 19 to 23 years) wishing to study at Level 3 who do not have a first full Level 3 qualification i.e. do not have 2 or more A Level passes or 4 or more AS Level qualifications, an NVQ at Level 3 or equivalent.
 You will be exempt from tuition fees, although other fees covering examinations, certification and materials may still apply.

-Recipients of Council Tax Benefit, Housing Benefit, Income Support, Working Tax Credit, Pension Credit, Contribution-based ESA, DLA, Child Tax Credits or the new Universal Credit who are unemployed and wish to train in order to find work, may also be entitled to a reduction in fees for courses at level 1 and 2.
+- Recipients of Council Tax Benefit, Housing Benefit, Income Support, Working Tax Credit, Pension Credit, Contribution-based ESA, DLA, Child Tax Credits or the new Universal Credit who are unemployed and wish to train in order to find work, may also be entitled to apply for a reduction in fees.

 Valid documentary evidence of any qualifying benefits received must be provided in order for fee reduction to be allowed.
 Please note that disability related benefits such as DLA, Carers Allowance and Invalidity Benefit are not classed as means tested and therefore do not qualify for fees reduction.
 For further information please ring the enquiry line on 0800 032 1986.